The only Dutch book to successfully overturn a full book ban:

 Jolies Heij, writer and Srebrenica activist (2023)

-Source: Quote approved during personal conversation, 5 August 2023.
+Source: Quote approved in personal conversation, 5 August 2023. (๐ณ๐ฑ)

-Judicial Victory
+Legal Victory

-The overturned ban: affirming Giltay’s thorough investigation.
+The overturned ban: recognition of Giltay’s meticulous research.

-Source:web.archive.org/web/20160420153457/tptv.nl/2016/04/11/rechter-beslist-over-lot-verboden-boek/ (see report 1)
+Source:web.archive.org/web/20160420153457/tptv.nl/2016/04/11/rechter-beslist-over-lot-verboden-boek/ (see report 1) (๐ณ๐ฑ)

-“Assistant department Intell MIVD, Department of Defence”
+“Assistant department Intell MIVD, Department of Defence: May 1995—December 1998”

-Source:https://bit.ly/3J1sLMn
+Source:https://bit.ly/3J1sLMn (๐ณ๐ฑ)

-Politicians intervene: a unanimous chamber call forces the Ministry of Defence to give account.
+Politics intervenes: a unanimous chamber call forces the Ministry of Defence to give account.

 “Reality turns out to be stranger than the wildest conspiracy theory.
 The Cover-up General proves that anything is possible, even in the Netherlands, including threats.”